kube-burner/kube-burner/docs/reference/configuration.md

 ## Job types

-Configured by the parameter `jobType`, kube-burner supports three types of jobs with different parameters each.
+Configured by the parameter `jobType`, kube-burner supports four types of jobs with different parameters each:

+- Create
+- Delete
+- Read
+- Patch

 ### Create